KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 These folders and files have been structured in a such a way that every import line corresponds to a specific feature that can be changed.

-For example, if you look the config that is used when running the server with `npm start` (`config/default.json`) you can see it has the following import:
+For example, if you look at the config that is used when running the server with `npm start` (`config/default.json`) you can see it has the following import:
 ```